hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 #### July 30, 2015

 20 hours later, pH dropped to 3.5 and temperature dropped to 87F.
+I know it's called "Fast Souring Lacto" but this seems *very* fast!
+Probably also due to the fact that RO water was used, and I didn't add any bicarbonates, so alkalinity on this water is definitely low.

 Built a started with one vial of WLP029 and yeast nutrients.